uclaopt/TMAC/doc/source/opt/qcqp.rst

 .. math::
    \min_x -\frac{1}{2} x^T Q x + b^T x + d, ~\text{s.t.}~ \|x\|_2 \leq 1

 where $Q$ is a symmetric positive definite matrix.
-We solve the problem with MOTAC by using backward-forward splitting.
+We solve the problem with TMAC by using backward-forward splitting.

 Usage